Sitefinity/sitefinity-aspnetcore-mvc-samples/src/hello-world/README.md

 ## View component explained:

 We use the [SitefinityWidget] attribute in order to load the widget automatically in the Sitefinity InsertWidget dialogs.
+It has a number of properties that can be used to tweak the appearance and functionality of the widget:

+* Title -> the friendly name of the widget
+* Category -> which category the widget is going to appear in- e.g. Content, Layout
+* EmptyIcon -> what icon to show when the widget has an empty state.
+The available icon names are font-awesome icons.
+* EmptyIconText -> the text to be shown when the widget has an empty state
+* EmptyIconAction -> specifies what EmptyLinkAction should be performed when the empty state of the widget is clicked.
+Choose between None and Edit.
+* SeparateWidgetPerTemplate - whether should generate separate widget for each view template of this widget.
+The separate entries will be autogenated based on the view name inside the Select widget dialog.

 You need to inherit the ViewComponent so we can detect and render your functionality inside your pages.